 Wondering who on earth I am and how the hell I manage to travel so much?
 Here are some of my most frequently asked questions, divided up into the following sections:

-Five years and counting!
+Nine years and counting!
 I left the U.K. on a one-way ticket in July 2011, never in a million years thinking I’d be able to keep going for this long.
 I originally planned to take a one-year trip around the world, but when I unexpectedly started to make money from this travel blog, I realised I could just keep going.

 Where have you been so far?